-Yves Klein was born in late April of 1928 in Nice, France.
+Yves Klein was born on 28 April, 1928, in Nice, France.
 His mother, Marie Raymond, was a renowned member of the Art Informel movement, which involved abstract styles and gesture painting.
 His father, Fred Klein, was known for his landscapes in a Post-Impressionist style.
 While he received no formal training from his parents, he was destined for greatness.

 International Klein Blue is unique in several ways.
-To create the signature shade, Klein and Edouard suspended pure, dry ultramarine pigment in clear synthetic resin and other solvents.
-To maintain vibrancy, a colorless carrier is used which does not dull individual pigment particles.
+To create the signature shade, Klein and Édouard suspended pure, a dry ultramarine pigment in clear synthetic resin and other solvents.
+To maintain vibrancy, a colorless carrier is used, it does not dull individual pigment particles.
 Today, the only manufacturer of IKB is the Yves Klein Estate.
 The shade is proprietary (though not patented) and has never been sold or recreated for any purpose.

 With the creation of IKB, Klein entered into a period of his career known as the Blue Period.
 This period featured over 200 monochrome paintings and sculptures that explored the vibrant shade in a number of different ways.
 Though he did not name these works before his death, his widow, Rotraut Klein-Moquay, would later assign a number to each after his death.